Georgina Escobar

-Georgina Escobaris a playwright/librettist director and arts educator.
-Her plays explore themes of fantasy, mythology, feminism and the breakdown of the family including sci-femme narratives, musicals, and frontera-futurity stories.
-She is a MacDowell Fellow, Djerassi Artist, Fornés & Clubbed Thumb Writing Group writer, & a La Mama Umbria Playwright.
-She is a recipient of the National Kennedy Center's Darrell Ayers Award and Outstanding Service to Women on the Border Award.
-Her work has been published in The Texas Review, Los Bárbaros, Routledge, McSweeney’s Press: "I Know What's Best For You", Climate Change Theatre Action's "Lighting The Way", New Passport Press, and IntiPress (UK).
+Georgina Escobar is a Mexican and international playwright, librettist, director and arts educator.
+Her plays explore themes of fantasy, mythology, feminism and the breakdown of the family, including science-fiction ("sci-femme") narratives, musicals, and "frontera-futurity" stories set on the U.S.–Mexico border.

+She is a MacDowell Fellow, a Djerassi artist, a member of the María Irene Fornés and Clubbed Thumb writing groups, and a La MaMa Umbria playwright.
+She is a recipient of the Kennedy Center's Darrell Ayers Playwriting Award and the Outstanding Service to Women on the Border Award.
+Her work has been published in The Texas Review, Los Bárbaros, Routledge, McSweeney's Press ("I Know What's Best For You"), Climate Change Theatre Action's Lighting the Way, New Passport Press, and Inti Press (UK).

 Her plays have been produced across the USA and internationally in México, UK, Italy, Denmark, and Sweden.
+Off-Broadway, her play Then They Forgot About the Rest premiered at INTAR Theatre in 2019.
 As an arts educator she has taught at Kingsborough College NY, University of Texas El Paso, Princeton University and Dartmouth College.